leaderbeater/github-slideshow/_posts/0000-01-02-leaderbeater.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
+"DK ...
+DONKEY KONG"   - Donkey Kong
-DK ...
-DONKEY KONG....
-He knows the trouble but he has the CREW Use the left arrow to go back!
+Use the left arrow to go back!